Ernst Christoph Dressler

 Ernst Christoph Dressler (23 September 1734 – 6 April 1779) was a German composer, operatic tenor, violinist and music theorist.
-A self-taught singer and violinist, he became a musician at several courts before he moved to the Court Opera in Vienna and finally to Kassel.
+He began his career as a self taught singer and violinist, but eventually received vocal training from the renowned Italian opera singer Maria Giustina Turcotti.
+He became a musician at several courts before he moved to the Court Opera in Vienna and finally to Kassel.
 He is known for a march on which Beethoven based his first published composition.

 Life

 Born in Greußen, near Sondershausen in Thuringia, to Christian Ludwig Dressler and Catherine Elizabeth Renner, Dressler studied theology, jurisprudence and German poetry at the universities of Halle, Jena and Leipzig.
 In Leipzig, he educated himself in playing the violin and in singing.
 He moved to Bayreuth, where he took lessons from the singer Maria Giustina Turcotti, training his tenor voice, and subsequently worked as a chamber musician, court singer and secretary for Margrave Friedrich Christian.
 When the margrave died in 1763, Dressler moved to Gotha, and in May 1764 took up similar duties for the Duke of Gotha and his wife Princess Luise Dorothea.
 He was a talented violinist, composer and writer, in addition to his ability as a tenor.
 He disapproved of the opera buffa then in vogue at Gotha, and in November 1766 he resigned or was dismissed.
 In February 1767 he became Kapellmeister to the Prince of Fürstenberg, not at the prince's court at Donaueschingen but at Wetzlar.
 In 1771, the prince returned to Bohemia; Dressler chose not to go with him.
 Instead, he worked as a singer at the Imperial Court Opera in Vienna.
 In 1774, he moved to the court opera in Kassel where he remained until his death.

 Dressler married Wilhelmine Christiane Zeitz.
 Two of their sons also worked for the Kassel Hofkapelle.
 He died in Kassel on 6 April 1779, aged 44.